 Software

 The hardware gives us the power and the speed and, well, the electrons to do our work.
 But what we really interact with is the software and the OS.
 Luckily for all of us, most of the software we use these days is available whether you are on a Windows machine or a Mac, but sadly, software written for one platform will not run on the other.
-For example, if you own MS Office for Windows, you will have to scrap it and buy MS Office Mac.
-[2018 edit: Or scrap it and switch to Google Suite or openOffice!]
+For example, if you own MS Office for Windows, you will have to scrap it and get MS Office Mac.
+[Or better yet, dump MS Office and switch to LibreOffice!]
+There are free Apple-provided alternatives for MS Office pre-loaded on your computer, but I confess I’ve never tried them.

 Virtual Machine